airhartm/clean-medium-following/README.md

 - 🔄 Enhanced error handling
 - 🔄 Additional export formats

-### Premium Features (Server-Side Service)
+### Future Premium Features (Server-Side Service)
 - 🔐 **Unlimited user scanning** (no 250-user limit)
 - 🔐 **Faster scanning** with priority server access
 - 🔐 **Historical tracking** of network changes over time
-- 🔐 **Advanced analytics** and insights
 - 🔐 **Bulk management tools** and unfollow suggestions
 - 🔐 **Team/business features** for multiple accounts
 - 🔐 **API access** for integration with other tools
 - 🔐 **Priority email support**

-*Premium features are implemented as a paid service to support ongoing development and server costs while keeping the core extension free and open source.*
+*Premium features will be implemented as a paid service to support ongoing development and server costs while keeping the core extension free and open source.*

 ---